 Instructions

-- Preheat your oven to 350°F (175°C).
-Lightly grease a 9-inch (23cm) springform pan and line the bottom with parchment paper for easy release.
+- Begin by setting your oven to 350°F (175°C).
+Prepare a 9-inch (23cm) springform pan by lightly greasing it and lining the base with parchment paper.
+This step ensures the cheesecake releases easily later.

-- In a medium bowl, combine the graham cracker crumbs, sugar, melted butter, and a pinch of salt.
-Mix until the crumbs are evenly moistened.
+- In a medium-sized bowl, stir together the graham cracker crumbs, granulated sugar, melted butter, and a small pinch of salt until the mixture is evenly combined and looks like damp sand.

-- Reduce the oven temperature to 325°F (163°C).
-In a large mixing bowl, beat the softened cream cheese until smooth and creamy, scraping down the sides as needed.
+- Reduce your oven temperature to 325°F (163°C) to prepare for the cheesecake.
+In a large mixing bowl, beat the softened cream cheese until it is luxuriously smooth and free from any lumps, pausing to scrape down the bowl as needed.

-- Remove the cheesecake from the oven and water bath.
-Run a knife around the edge to loosen it from the pan.
-Let cool to room temperature, then refrigerate for at least 4 hours, preferably overnight.
+- Carefully remove the cheesecake from the oven and the water bath.
+Run a thin knife around the edge to prevent sticking.
+Allow it to cool to room temperature, then cover and refrigerate for at least 4 hours or, for best results, overnight.

-- Remove from heat and immediately stir in the butter until melted and smooth.
-Pour the curd through a fine mesh sieve into a bowl to remove any lumps.
+- Remove the saucepan from the heat and stir in the butter cubes gradually, mixing until each piece fully melts and the curd looks silky.
+For an ultra-smooth result, pass the lemon curd through a fine mesh sieve to catch any small bits of egg or zest.

-- Allow the lemon curd to cool to room temperature, then cover and refrigerate until ready to use.
+- Let the lemon curd cool to room temperature, then cover the bowl and refrigerate until it’s needed as your cheesecake topping.

-- Return the cheesecake to the refrigerator for at least 1 hour to set the topping.
+- Return the cheesecake to the refrigerator for at least one hour, giving the lemon curd topping time to firm up for easy slicing and serving.

 Nutritional Information